-Great news for the S4 GT-I9500 from Trinidad and Tobago users, a new update firmware is now available by OTA for their device; this latest update is named UBUAMDK and is based on Android 4.2.2 Jelly Bean platform.
-This presented guide is provided for the Galaxy S4 GT-I9500 users who cannot install this latest update by OTA.
-It can be manually downloaded and installed using our step by step guide on any Samsung Galaxy S4 model number I9500 device, following the next instructions.
+There is a great news for the S4 GT-I9500 Trinidad and Tobago users.
+A new firmware update is now available by OTA.
+This latest update is named UBUAMDK and is based on the Android 4.2.2 Jelly Bean platform.
+This guide is for the Galaxy S4 GT-I9500 users who cannot install this latest update by OTA.
+It can be manually downloaded and installed using our step by step guide.

-This preset new firmware doesn’t come to change many things in your device; it is more such as bug fixed and to increase your device’s performances over its previous version.
-We will use the ODIN app software to flash this new firmware, it is a powerful dedicated tool developed by Samsung especially for flashing different file on Samsung devices.
+it is more to fix bugs and to increase your device’s performances over its previous version.
+We will use the ODIN app software to flash this new firmware which is a powerful dedicated tool developed by Samsung especially for flashing different file on Samsung devices.
 This firmware cannot be installed by using a custom recovery Image such CWM or TWRP recovery.

 This latest Android 4.2.2 Jelly Bean firmware UBUAMDK version has PDA: I9500UBUAMDK, CSC: I9500UUBAMDK and has been released on April, 2013.

 Download and install the suitable USB drivers for Samsung Galaxy S4 device on your PC.
-If you don’t have the correct drivers, installed then you can download Galaxy S4 GT-I9500 USB drivers from the link.
+If you don’t have correct drivers, you can download Galaxy S4 GT-I9500 USB drivers from the link.

-- Charge your device’s battery at more than 80% power left.
+- Charge your device’s battery at more than 80% power level.

 - Apply this tutorial only if your S4 device is factory unlocked and isn’t locked in any specific carrier.